ivo-/navx/README.md

 #### Multi

 Multiple operations at once.
-Not that `navix` functions are automatically curried.
+Note that `navix` functions are automatically curried.

 ```js